 This is an honest unpaid review of an uprising book publisher that caught my attention lately.
 Austin Macauley Publishers, a publishing company found in 2006 who has its offices in London, Cambridge, New York, Sharjah, and they are also opening another office in Sydney.

 Why write about Austin Macaulay?

 Before becoming a mom, I use to read a little more than I do know, and finishing one book per week during my commute times and bedtimes was the norm.
 I read all the time while on my maternity leave and finished two books a week.
 I promised myself once the baby is born I will buy him two books every month.

-I failed so badly at that, my saving grace is the total three books I received at my baby shower (have written a review on all three).
+I failed so badly at that, my saving grace is the total of three illustrated children books I received at my baby shower (have written a review on all three).
 The friend that gifted those three books (I don’t know what were her merits though) picked two books from Austin Macauley Publisher and one from another publisher called Little Bee.
 Ok, So, it happened that I read a couple of self-help books and motivational books from this very publishing company named Austin Macaulay Publishers.

-For this reason, the name stuck in mind, and when a friend asked for recommending a small publisher who will take her I thought of Austin Macauley automatically.
-They have some good children’s books and self-help books, don’t they?
-But before recommending to her I decided to do my research, and that’s where things got interesting …
+For this reason, the name stuck in mind, and when a friend asked for recommending a small publisher who will take her I thought of Austin Macauley Publishers automatically.
+They have some good illustrated children’s books and self-help books, don’t they?
+But before recommending it to her I decided to do my research, and that’s where things got interesting …

 Although I have had some decent professionally edited books from Austin Macauley Publisher sitting on my bookshelf (and I am sure one is under my bed somewhere, and one I forgot at my doctor’s office – never got it back or finished it even), online reviews said otherwise.
 From (my own) reader’s perspective books were of good quality but online reviews from the author’s point of view were mixed.